evanychu/utility-scripts/README.md

 # Utility Scripts

-These are utility scripts for maintaining my personal computer
+These are utility scripts for maintaining my personal computer.